INTEARnear/TearPay/README.md

 )
 ```

 slime spent twice as much time trying to publish this on npm than actually coding this, so fook it, just copy paste Invoice.tsx into your project.
+Also install `qrcode.react` to generate QR codes.